-Ed and Keith had met through a project based out of Northern Washington, that planned to beat the world land speed record of 634 MPH set in 1983.
+Ed and Keith had met through a project based out of Washington, that planned to beat the world land speed record of 634 MPH set in 1983.
 What was peculiar about their meeting and becoming friends was that they both lived in the same town, not at all far from each other, but it was their love of racing that brought them together.
 From the day that they met, they had become best friends.
 They were always planning out the next thing to be done on the car, or how they should market it.
 All of that had come to a crashing halt though.
 How were they supposed to set a new record when a car had just gone supersonic?
 Going over 600 was certainly no easy feat, but do-able.
 The mere idea of going close to 800 MPH was a step beyond their own imaginations.
 That difference of 200 MPH was more than either of them thought possible.
 Ed Shadle past away after a long battle with cancer on September 7, 2018.

 Joining the project after it had started, both Ed and Keith had each brought wide skills sets from their respective fields, and had proceeded to shake up the project.
 Having enlisted in the Air Force right out of High School, Ed had served as a cryptography communications specialist.
 Following his work overseas, he had joined IBM as a field engineer, and had the unique experience of leading a new era of mainframe computing.
 Keith on the other hand, had pursued a degree in Mathematics at Seattle University.
 With that degree, he went on to join Boeing as an Engineer, being promoted to the head of the local plant.
 What they shared in common though was their love of racing.
 From a young age, each of them had been brought up on building cars, and being able to go fast.
 When it came to bringing together a vehicle designed to go faster than a Boeing 737, building the car with their own hands was a feeling that couldn’t be matched.
 It wasn’t even that.
 It was a feeling of pride that they were doing something that no one else was willing to do.
 That’s why they loved what they did.